celestiaorg/docs/developers/node-tutorial.md

 :::

-Now you will need to add your `/usr/local/go/bin` directory to your `$PATH` if you have not already:
+3. Add your `/usr/local/go/bin` directory to
+your `$PATH` if you have not already:

 ::: code-group